TanLayHow/Assignment-2-Money-Tracker-Program/README.md

 User intent:
 1. Helping users track their daily expenses
-2. Give users information about their expenses
+2. Give users information about their expenses:
 a.
 Categories they spend their money on -> Using Charts to display information
 b.
 Total expenses daily and monthly
 c.
 If they have crossed their budgets